yolmio/docs/src/content/docs/tutorials/index.md

 You can click around a little bit on the application at http://localhost:3001

-Now if you open `my-system` in your favorite editor (we recommend Visual Studio Code), you'll see the file structure of a yolm app.
+Now if you open `tutorial` in your favorite editor (we recommend Visual Studio Code), you'll see the file structure of a yolm app.

 There are two important files for now `system.ts` and `scripts.ts`.